Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Introduction

 \section{Introduction}

 The demands of computation are changing.
-First, Artificial Intelligence (AI) and other novel applications pose a host of computing problems that require search over an immense space of possible solutions, with many approximately correct but rarely one correct answer.
-Second, future nanoscale hardware platforms, operating at ultra-low voltages to reduce energy consumption and to support continued process scaling, are destined to be noisy and, hence, operate stochastically~\cite{JaegerComputing2020}.
-These observations expose the need for a computing framework that supports both deterministic computation in the presence of noise as well as the approximate and parallel nature of algorithms for AI.
+First, Artificial Intelligence (AI) and other novel applications pose a host of computing problems that require a search over an immense space of possible solutions, with many approximately correct answers, but rarely a single correct one.
+Second, future emerging hardware platforms, operating at ultra-low voltages to reduce energy consumption and to support continued process scaling, are destined to be noisy and, hence, operate stochastically~\cite{JaegerComputing2020}.
+These observations expose the need for a computing framework that supports both deterministic computation in the presence of noise as well as the approximate and parallel nature of algorithms used in AI.

-By nanoscale hardware, we refer to the broad class of new hardware designs that are highly parallel, fabricated at ultra-small scales, utilize novel components, and/or operate at ultra-low voltages, thus consisting of unreliable, stochastic computational elements.
+By emerging hardware, we refer to the broad class of new hardware designs that are highly parallel, fabricated at ultra-small scales, utilize novel components, and/or operate at ultra-low voltages, thus consisting of unreliable, stochastic computational elements.

-The conventional (\`{a} la von Neumann) computing architecture is not well adapted to these demands, as it was designed assuming precise computational elements and for tasks that require exact answers.
-Conventional computing architectures will continue to play an important role in technology, but there is a growing portion of computational demands that are better served by new computing designs.
-Thus, hardware engineers have been looking towards distributed and neuromorphic computing as a way to meet these demands.
+The conventional (\`{a} la von Neumann) computing architecture is not well adapted to these demands, as it was designed assuming precise computational elements for tasks that require exact answers.
+Conventional computing architectures will continue to play an important role in technology, but there is a growing amount of computational demands that are better served by new computing designs.
+Thus, hardware engineers have been looking at distributed and neuromorphic computing as a way of meeting these demands.